Fallback Liquidations

 Understanding External Protocol Liquidations

-When Euler or another underlying protocol liquidates a Twyne position, it doesn’t distinguish between borrower and CLP collateral.
-From its perspective, it’s liquidating a single position with combined collateral.
+When Euler or another underlying protocol liquidates a Twyne position, it has no notion of the internal split between borrower and Credit LP collateral.
+From its perspective, the liquidation applies to a single combined position.

-The challenge for Twyne is determining how to split the remaining assets fairly between the borrower and CLPs after an external liquidation.
+The challenge for Twyne is to determine how to fairly redistribute the remaining assets between borrowers and Credit LPs following such an external liquidation.

 Post-Liquidation Accounting